 Fear of addressing mental health issues…

-In my experience, providers feel fearful of what to do if when a patient presents with mental health issues, and symptoms.
+In my experience, providers feel fearful of what to do if when a patient presents with mental health issues and symptoms.
 If the patient has even shared this information in the first place, this becomes more difficult.
 There is so much stigma surrounding mental health in general.
 When you begin to address mental health when a pregnant or new parent has mental health difficulties, the stigma is greater.
-Many patients are keeping this information from their doctor for fear of judgement or worse.
-Whether its postpartum anxiety, postpartum depression, or new parent guilt, developing open communication is key.
+Many patients are keeping this information from their doctor for fear of judgment or worse.
+Whether it’s postpartum anxiety, postpartum depression, or new parent guilt, developing open communication is key.
 I want to help you feel comfortable and confident with your patients and their experience in my online course.
 If you are unaware of underlying mental health symptoms, this puts you at a loss for treating your patients effectively and fully.
 You wouldn’t want your patients keeping other medical information or diagnoses from you and mental health is no exception.

 I don’t have enough time to address mental health in the exam room…

 I’ve worked diligently to make this course easily digestible, with a focus on time efficiency for you.
 I know, as a physician, you don’t have an abundance of time with your patients.
-Which is why I keep you in mind as I created an online courses for physicians and other professionals.
+This is why I keep you in mind as I created online courses for physicians and other professionals.
 I don’t expect you to spend a full hour with each patient like I do, that would be unrealistic.
 The strategies and tips that are included in this course are tailored to this very specific barrier to time and the lack thereof.
 The goal of the course is to promote ethical compassion in a quick time frame to prevent compassion fatigue from healthcare professionals.

 I don’t feel confident or have the right building blocks to address mental health…

 Your training likely did not address mental health in a meaningful way.
-So, it is makes sense why you may not feel confident or comfortable discussing mental health basics with your patients.
+So, it makes sense why you may not feel confident or comfortable discussing mental health basics with your patients.
 You may even feel as though it is outside of your scope of practice.
 Let me assure you that you are capable of helping your patients with this aspect of their health through my online course training.

 Your patients are longing to tell you, a caring and capable provider, that they just don’t feel “quite right” or like themselves.
 They need your help in this area.
-In addition to all of the other wonderful care you are already providing them.
+In addition to all of the other wonderful care, you are already providing them.
 But it doesn’t have to take an extensive amount of time with the right systems and supports in place.
-This is why I provide you with enough to digest within the reasonable time.
+This is why I provide you with enough to digest within a reasonable time.
 While also giving you the mental health basics you need to be your best.

 Individuals who give birth are struggling.
 In fact, they don’t feel they can disclose mental health issues to anyone, including their medical care provider.
 Postpartum depression is the #1 medical complication of childbirth.
 1 in 5 will experience a perinatal mood and/or anxiety disorder.
 Perinatal mental health issues are very prevalent.
 People who give birth are screaming on the inside for more support and guidance.
-In the end, they are beginning to feel so differently than what they know.
+In the end, they are beginning to feel so different than what they know.

 I want to help you to eliminate and reduce the fear you have around the possibility that a patient will come forward.
-Ultimately, if a client discloses mental health issues to you I want you to feel confident in addressing mental health.
+Then, if a client discloses mental health issues to you I want you to feel confident in addressing mental health.
 You may have no idea what to do in this instance.
-So, naturally you will feel some fear and discomfort around the possibility.
+So, naturally, you will feel some fear and discomfort around the possibility.
 I want to give you the building blocks, resources, and exposure to this realm of mental health.
-Therefore, addressing it with your patients doesn’t feel so foreign.
+Ideally, addressing it with your patients doesn’t feel so foreign.
 I don’t want you to feel outside your comfort zone.
 Again, perinatal mental health issues are very common.